-An email address is in place to deal with any 'Your Rights' queries in the Irish language - cearta@ihrec.ie Ongoing Websites Static information will be made available bilingually on the IHREC website across the core landing pages.
-By End Year 1 A procedure will be put in place to ensure that this static information is monitored and maintained to ensure consistency with the English content and links.
-By End Year 1 Computer Systems Any new computer systems installed will be capable of handling the Irish language.
+Means of Com the Public munication with Commitment Timeline by end Yr.1/ Yr.2/ Yr.3 Your Rights pages are a front-facing, interactive information section that represents a significant proportion of our static pages.
+A procedure will be put in place to ensure that this information is monitored and maintained to ensure consistency with the English content and links.
+Ongoing A choice of languages is available on the first page of the website.
+In Place The option to choose between languages will be made available on the static pages of the website to allow people to switch between Irish and English versions.
+Ongoing Computer Systems Any new computer systems installed will be capable of handling the Irish language.
 Ongoing Interactive Services The Commission do not currently have any interactive services.
 Any new interactive services will be introduced in both languages where appropriate.
 As Required Gaeltacht Meetings Meetings held in the Gaeltacht will be held bilingually and all documentation will be provided bilingually and simultaneously.
-As Required
+As Required Placenames The official placenames of Gaeltacht areas will be used by the Commission in accordance with the legislation.
+Ongoing